 ROBT is looking at the viability of maintaining a population of beavers on the River Otter.
 Volunteers help with practical work, various kind of survey, education and events.

-NB Because these three projects involve significant numbers of volunteers, they do have additional/alternative registration forms so that you can indicate your specific interests.
-These will be sent to you if you select any of these projects on your registration form, or simply ask for the alternative version.
+As this project involves a significant numbers of volunteers, they do have additional/alternative registration forms so that you can indicate your specific interests.
+These will be sent to you if you enquire about this project.